shikijs/shiki/README.md

 })
 ```

-Set a custom root path and a custom asset path.
+Set a custom root path and a custom asset path:

 ```js
 import { getHighlighter, setCDN } from 'shiki'